AhmetAksunger/Login-Register-API/README.md

    - PostgreSql Driver

+### API Controllers and Methods
+   - **user-controller**
+      - add
+      - remove
+      - update
+      - getall
+      - getbyid
+      - getbyfirstname
+      - getbylastname
+   - **register-controller**
+      - register
+   - login-controller
+      - login
+   - **change-log-controller**
+      - getbyid (user id)
+      - getall

-Hashes the passwords before saving into PostgreSQL, handles the case where user tries to register with an email that already has been registered before.
+Hashing the passwords before saving into PostgreSQL, handles the case where user tries to register with an email that already has been registered before.

-Also checks whether user entered a valid age or not.
-(A valid age is 18<= age < 100)

-Also checks whether user entered a valid password.
-(A valid password must be longer than 5 chars and must include at least one digit)
+Checks whether age is valid.
+(A valid age is 18<= age < 100) Checks whether password is valid.
+(A valid password must be longer than 5 chars and must include at least one digit) Checks whether email is valid. (string@domain.com)

 To access the API ui: http://localhost:8080/swagger-ui/index.html#/